mui/mui-x/docsTech/processing.md

 useGridRegisterPipeProcessor(apiRef, 'hydrateColumns', updateSelectionColumn);
 ```

-> ⚠ The `columnsState` passed to the processors can contain the columns returned by the previous processing.
-> If the plugin is not enabled during the current processing, it must check if its columns are present, and if so remove them.

-#### `rowHeight`
+##### `'rowHeight'`

 **Publisher**: `useGridRowsMeta` plugin before updating `state.rowsMeta` (it is called for each row).

-**Why register to this processing**: Modify the base height of a row of add the height of some custom elements (eg: processor of the Detail Panel plugin).
+**Why register to this processing**: Modify the base height of a row of add the height of some custom elements (eg: processor of the Detail Panel plugin increase the row height when the detail panel is open).

 **Example**: